motibytes/motibytes.github.io/_posts/2019-08-24-law-of-videogaming-life.md

 > Learn how to give them love, to reap returns of love.<br>
 > Destroy them or make them follow you.<br>
 > Do not allow them to distract you or surrender.<br>
-> Do not sacrifice yourself to become an NPC in order to gain the others' acceptance.
+> Do not sacrifice yourself to become an NPC in order to gain others' acceptance.

 ### 6. NPCs can Mislead